Dyslexia –Frequently Asked

 before?

-Dyslexia is a permanent disability
+Dyslexia is a permanent disorder

 which often goes unnoticed until a child starts school.